IDR/idr0101-payne-insitugenomeseq/scripts/README.md

 Create ROIs from CSV data_tables
 --------------------------------

-For Embryos in ExperimentB, we have `data_table.csv` files with each row representing a data measurement coming from a Point on the processed images.
+For Fibroblasts and Embryos, we have `data_table.csv` files with each row representing a data measurement coming from a Point on the processed images.
 To create ROIs and Points on the processed images, we can run